HoduRe/Future-Untracked-Tasks-Arranger/README.md

 	<li>Ordering options: by name, starting date or by importance.
 Whenever a task is added or edited, the filtering doesn't occur automatically (it was this
 	or to have ImGui detect a change before the user was done editing, which would re-order tasks mid-editing.
 Trust me, this is better); to trigger it, either select the ordering option again, or press "Rearrange again".</li>
-	<li>"Only x" filtering options: only shows tasks that have deadlines, which are progressible, which have been started, or which are not completed.</li>
+	<li>"Only x" filtering options: only shows tasks that have deadlines, which are progressible (or not), that have been started, or which are not completed.</li>
-	<li>"Exclude x" filtering options: hides tasks that are performed mindlessly, with minimal focus or with maximum focus.</li>
+	<li>"Exclude x" filtering options: hides tasks that have not had a state assigned, those that are performed mindlessly, with minimal focus or with maximum focus.</li>
+	<li>Task name filter: only shows tasks that contain the written string in the text box.
+It is lower and uppercase sensitive.</li>
 </ul>

 ### FUTA Tasks

 Section where the tasks are shown.
-It has an extra creation button, and completed tasks deletion button for convenience's sake.
+It has some extra functionality: a task creation button, one to open all task tabs, one to close them all, and a button to delete all completed tasks.
 For each task, there are the following variables:
 <ul>
 	<li>Name: name of the task, with a 75 character limit.
 They can be repeated, since tasks have time-based UID as identifiers.</li>